 As the raw wood is split along its own natural grain, this results in a much stronger piece of wood than the log in its natural form.
 This means that recently felled timber can be used for burden-carrying furniture, like chairs and tables, without the need for extensive treatments, or incurring the carbon footprint of importing foreign materials.

-Using a Shaping Horse
+Using a Shaving Horse

 The next step is to transform the quartered logs into a round shape, ready to be worked on.
 Here, the wood is clamped into a traditional device, known as a shaping horse.
 The wood is held in place using pressure from the operator’s feet on the shaving horse’s pedals.